Shirakawa-go Show map

 Facts & Figures

-The Village Shirakawa-go was declared a UNESCO World Heritage Site in 1995.
-Shirakawa-go and its adjacent Gokayama village are situated close to the Shogawa River Valley which can be found hidden in the mountains that stretch from Gifu to the Toyama Prefectures.
-The place is famed for the traditional Gassho-zukuri farmhouses, some of which are older than 250 years.
-The houses are the only examples of their kind in the entire country.
-The word Gassho-zukuri comes from "constructed like hands in prayer" and is describing the typical roof shape of these buildings.
-The total number of these unique houses is 114 and app.
-600 people still living there.
-It is easy to see why visitors from all over the world arrive here every year to enjoy this amazing sight.
+The place is famous for the traditional Gassho-zukuri farmhouses.
+Some of them are older than 250 years.
+The houses are the only examples of their kind in Japan.
+The word Gassho-zukuri comes from "constructed like hands in prayer" and describes the typical roof shape of these buildings.
+It was created to withstand the heavy snowfalls in this region.
+The straw of the steeply thatched roofs must be replaced every 20 years.
+The total number of these unique houses is 114 and approx. 600 people are still living there.
+Interesting to know is that the roofs of these houses were constructed without the use of nails.
+Some of them are used as museums or guesthouses.
+It is easy to see why 1.5 million visitors from all over the world arrive here yearly to enjoy this amazing sight through all the seasons.

 History

-This small settlement of the Shirakawa-go village was named after the traditional Japanese name that locals used for the region during ancient times.
+This small settlement of the Shirakawa-go village got its name from a traditional Japanese word that locals used for the region during ancient times.
 The oldest traces of human existence in the village can be dated back between 7000 B.C. and 2300 B.C.
-Therefore the place is a perfect representation of how people would have lived in a traditional Japanese settlement during ancient times.
+Therefore the place is a perfect representation of how people must have lived in a traditional Japanese rural settlement during ancient times.
 However, the name Shirakawa-go was not mentioned in historical documents until 1176.
-The mountain village was surrounded by hills, which implies that much of the area was forested and agriculture was only practiced for purposes of providing food for the locals.
+The mountain village was surrounded by hills, which implies that much of the area was forested and agriculture was only practiced to provide food for the locals.
 Most of the Gassho-zukuri houses were built about 200-300 years ago.
+These houses were used as the center of silk farming within the Hida region.
 Despite the drastic economic and social changes that have occurred in Japan over the years, the village of Shirakawa-go is still miraculously standing.
-As a result, the settlement has preserved the spirit and the archeological evidence of Japan’s long, eventful and interesting history.
+As a result, the settlement has preserved the spirit and the archeological evidence of Japan’s long, eventful, and interesting history.

 Shirakawa-go is located at the foot of Mount Haku-san in the northwestern part of the Gifu Prefecture.